-In my books, I use doc or EPUB format for ebook and PDF format for the paperback.
+In my books, I use doc or EPUB format for ebook and PDF format for paperback.
 You can use anyone you want.

-After uploading, allow it for some time to load.
+After uploading, allow it some time to load.
 After loading, it will appear on the page as successful.
 If there are errors in the book, you will be notified.
 You can click on the notification to view the mistakes and correct them if there is a need to do so.

 KINDLE/ PAPERBACK BOOK COVER

 It is where most authors get frustrated.
-If you don’t know how to do this, you might spend hours editing and uploading cover.
+If you don’t know how to do this, you might spend hours editing and uploading the cover.
 I think I spent more than two hours editing and re-uploading my book cover the first time I published a book on Amazon.